MaxRingstrom/anno-state-machine/README.md

 ```
 The three lines will result in "Hello" being printed.

+Since the MyStateMachineImpl class is generated from the MyStateMachine class you have to make sure that the MyStateMachine class is compiled once before referencing MyStateMachineImpl.
+Compile your project once you've specified a Signal enum and a State enum and you should be fine.

 ## Benefits
 * Less time spent on debugging and wondering why your application doesn't behave as it should
 * Code that is easy to test with unit tests